FNNDSC/ChRIS_ultron_backEnd/docs/source/api.rst

-Following are the list of resource types:
+Following are the actuall lists of resource types:

 **Collections:**